HR Compliance: Everything You Need to Know

 For a business to be successful in the current legal environment, HR compliance is very important.
 Companies should treat compliance as a process of laying out behaviors for both individuals and groups so that the business's laws and policies are followed.

-A very important issue for businesses today is hiring the right talent that can address the HR function's key areas of responsibility, which include:
+A very important issue for businesses today is hiring the right talent that can address the HR department's key areas of responsibility, which include:

 - Employee compensation